apito-io/refine-apito/README.md

 - `waiter` is defined as an alias that points to the `employee` field
 - The `waiter` connection field specification from `connectionFields` is used for the alias
 - This allows you to get the same employee data under two different names in your response

+### Error Handling

+The data provider includes comprehensive error handling for both GraphQL and network errors.
+All errors are converted to Refine's `HttpError` format for consistent error handling throughout your application.

+### Code Organization for Debugging

+The library is organized to make debugging easier:

+- **types.ts**: Contains all TypeScript type definitions
+- **provider.ts**: Contains the main data provider implementation
+- **debug-provider.ts**: Contains a debug version with console logs
+- **index.tsx**: Exports everything for external use

+This separation makes it easier to navigate the code and set breakpoints when debugging.

 ## Contributing & Development